 The best way to avoid issues is to see your doctor every year.

-Each year, a women’s health appointment should include a pap smear, discussion about her sexual health, contraceptives, an STD screening and even discussion about emotional issues.
+Each year, a women’s health appointment includes a discussion about her sexual health, contraceptives, an STD screening and even discussion about emotional issues.
+It may include a pap smear too.

 During a visit, women can get vaccines and a whole physical examination.
 The visit can even include talk about psychological issues like depression or bullying at school.
 The physical exam will include a full pelvic examination and breast examination.

-While pap smears begin at 21, Dr. Nair recommends that physical exams start whenever a child reaches puberty or gets her period.
+While pap smears begin at 21, Dr. Nair recommends that physician visits start whenever a child reaches puberty or gets her period.
 A teenager might feel more confident with her physician than with her parents, and the physician would be able to ask questions and discuss concerns.

 When a woman becomes sexually active, she’ll need STD screenings and counseling.
-Even domestic violence counseling can be part of a gynecological exam, adding to its importance.
+Domestic violence counseling can be part of a gynecological exam, adding to its importance.

 To schedule an appointment with Dr. Nair in Gainesville or Chiefland, call 352-331-1000 or request an appointment online.